liorosenman/flights_project/backend/readme.md

     7. get_my_flights//DONE & TESTED

 # Presentation of data, showing names and not ids

-# Automatic deactivation of a flight
+# Automatic deactivation of a flight // DONE
     1. get_all_flights() // DONE & TESTED
     2. get_flight_by_id() // DONE & TESTED
     3. get_flights_by_airline_id() // DONE & TESTED